 10 Things Every LGBT Older Adult Should Know About HIV/AIDS

 The SAGE Health Series and Diverse Elders Coalition created a pamphlet with ten facts about HIV and AIDS since it is a rising health concern in the 50+ LGBT community demographic.

 Funders for LGBT Issues is a network of over 75 foundations, corporations, and institutions dedicated to enhancing the health and well-being of the aging LGBTQ community.

-This page is a message from the U.S. Department of Housing and Urban Development about finding appropriate and safe housing for the LGBT elder community.
+This page is a message from the U.S. Department of Housing and Urban Development about elder advocacy and finding appropriate and safe housing for LGBT seniors.

 Affordable Housing for LGBTQ Seniors

-Shelterforce wrote an article about LGBTQ housing for seniors and how difficult it can currently be, but how different organizations have spent the last few years going above and beyond to change that so there are more LGBTQ-friendly properties to choose from.
+Shelterforce wrote an article about LGBTQ senior housing and how difficult it can currently be, but how different organizations have spent the last few years going above and beyond to change that so there are more LGBTQ-friendly properties to choose from.